Frequently Asked Questions

 7. How are meals provided?

 We provide nutritious, balanced meals daily, with accommodations for medical and cultural dietary needs.
-Residents also participate in meal planning, preparation and cooking when possible.
-Residents are provided with a warm, home-style dining experience.
+Persons-served also participate in meal planning, preparation and cooking when possible.
+People are provided with a warm, home-style dining experience.
 Breakfast includes both continental selections and a freshly prepared hot meal.
 Lunch offers a choice of a cooked meal or lighter options such as sandwiches.
 Dinner features a full, home-cooked meal accompanied by à la carte sides and a dessert.

 8. How do you ensure safety?